Network

 How Tailscale works

 Tailscale builds a WireGuard mesh between your devices.
 Each device gets a fixed IP address in the 100.x.x.x range.
-Devices connect directly to each other — peer-to-peer — without a central server relaying traffic.
+Devices try to connect directly to each other peer-to-peer.
+If that is not possible, Tailscale falls back to a relay connection.

 For coordination (which devices exist, who may connect to what) Tailscale uses their own control server.
 That doesn’t see your traffic — only the metadata of your network (which devices are seeking connections).